 SUMMER Lessons and Programs

-I hold lessons during the summer during all weeks that I am in town.
+I hold lessons during the summer during most weeks that I am free.
 The span of time from mid-June until early September is a long time.
 While it's great to take a break, go to summer camp, go on vacation with your family, and relax a bit, summer also gives us plenty of time to continue to grow and develop in all ways, without the distraction of school homework, projects, exams, and pressure.

 But it’s definitely not fun to get rusty or slip backwards in our playing over the long summer, and forget everything we’ve worked so hard to learn!
-Always strive to progress forward and upward!!
+We always strive to progress forward and upward!!
 You'll want to be playing your best in the fall when school starts up, and keep that good progress going forward.
+It's also a great time to keep up with 100 day practice challenges.

 I urge my students to take at least four lessons during the summer to hold their place for the fall, and to keep their technique and momentum developing.